-Lastly, I take notes of things my friends like, especially products that they have pinned on Pinterest.
-If one of my friends sends a large referral order to me, I will thank them with a gift – often inspired by something they have pinned – as a way to say thank you.
+Lastly, I take notes of things my friends like, especially products that they have pinned on Pinterest or posted to other social media.
+If one of my friends sends a large referral order to me, I will thank them with a gift – often inspired by something they have shared – as a way to say thank you.

 Don’t forget, if your friend or family member isn’t picking up their items in a timely manner – this post has some ideas for you.
 These are my opinions, how do you deal with friends and family asking for free or discounted products?